-Welcome to the Gypsum Cluster Documentation.
+Welcome to the Gypsum Cluster Documentation

-Purpose of the cluster
+Purpose of the Cluster

 The purpose of Gypsum is to support GPU computing.
 If your application does not use GPUs, or if you are not sure whether your application makes use of GPUs, you should not use the Gypsum cluster.
-The College of Information and Computer Sciences (CICS) has another cluster known as Swarm II which can be used for standard non-GPU computing.
+The College of Information and Computer Sciences (CICS) has another cluster known as Swarm2 which can be used for standard non-GPU computing.

 In particular, it is important that people do not run large CPU jobs (as opposed to GPU jobs) on the Gypsum cluster, as this will prevent usage of the GPUs on the machines on which the CPU jobs are run, and they will remain idle.